Things to Keep in Mind When Building an Engineering Blog

 Back when I was responsible for running the company blog, I was intent on getting content from as many teams as possible—not least of all the engineering team.

-In this post, I'll share some of the lessons I've learned when working with engineers on original blog posts, and how this can help your team maximize its blog efforts.
+In this post, I'll share some of the lessons I've learned when working with developers on original blog posts, and how this can help your engineering team maximize its blog efforts.

 What Makes Engineering Blog Posts Successful

 When I asked many of my colleagues which engineering blogs they liked, I got answers like Code as Craft and the Netflix Engineering blog.
 Engineering blogs are popular among developers for many reasons:

 They show readers what in-house engineering teams are actually working on.
 Engineering posts help peers understand what a particular individual or team within a much larger organization actually works on, keeping sales and marketing to an absolute minimum.
 These posts tell us about an engineering team’s philosophy as well as their stack.

 But they're also educational.
 Well-written blog posts offer unique perspectives and different solutions to old problems.
 They help the reader learn about a specific topic and technology, and walk readers through how that topic/technology is applied to help the team work through a challenge.
 Readers should learn something new.

 Whenever I get pitches from our engineers, regardless of the topic, the first question I ask myself is, "Why should a reader care?"
 Readers don't just want to look at a blog post and say, "Cool, Company X did this thing...." and that's it.
 At the very least, they want to understand:

 Why was this approach taken?